by Nils Osmar. Updated July 27, 2023. Medical Disclaimer

 Ones I’m taking

-- Fish oil (I take two capsules of fish oil in the morning, and also eat lots of fatty fish) (fish oil raises T levels and has been found to increases the size of the testicles in human studies, in young men) See study: Associations of Fish Oil Supplement Use With Testicular Function in Young Men
+- Fish oil (I take four capsules of purified fish oil (high in both EPA and DHA) in the morning, and also eat lots of fatty fish) (fish oil raises T levels and has been found to increases the size of the testicles in human studies, in young men).
+See study: Associations of Fish Oil Supplement Use With Testicular Function in Young Men Note: I ran out of fish oil recently and have not yet reordered, mainly because I eat sardines and/or anchovies every day.
+Amazon link: https://amzn.to/3AlX20p

-- Fadogia agrestis from Barlow Herbal Elixers.
+- Fadogia agrestis from Barlowe Herbal Elixers.
 I take one 600 mg. capsule every Monday, Wednesday and Friday.
 Studies in rats have shown that damage to the testes can occur at higher dose.
 There’s no evidence that I’m aware of, of similar damage in humans, but I limit it to three days a week as a precaution.
 See study: Effects of oral administration of aqueous extract of Fadogia agrestis (Schweinf.
 Ex Hiern).
 Note: Some people take this product with food; others take it on an empty stomach.
+I’m currently taking a product from Barlowe Herbs which I get a real boost from.
+Amazon link: https://amzn.to/3H4Tq6A

-- Ashwagandha from Gaia Herbs (1 capsule) (Note: Ashwagandha is a relaxant, associated with better sleep, so I take it at night.
-I’m currently taking it three times a day.)
+- Ashwagandha from Gaia Herbs (1 capsule) (Note: Ashwagandha is a relaxant, associated with better sleep.
+I sometimes take it in the morning, but other times at night.
+For more information or to purchase it, go to: https://amzn.to/3H78IHY

 Do I really need all of them?